Headshot of Dr Singh

 Consultant Rheumatologist and General (Internal) Medicine Physician

-I am proficient in the diagnosis and treatment of the full spectrum of rheumatological disease, with particular interest in:
+I diagnose and treat the full spectrum of rheumatological disease, with particular clinical interests in:

 • Psoriatic arthritis